Space-time nature of causality: Partitions, state and probabilistic space, and symbolic trajectories

 The notations $P(X_L)$ or $P(Y_L)$ represent $P(\mathfrak{c}_i^{X_L}(L))$ or $P(\mathfrak{c}_i^{Y_L}(L)).$ So, $P(X_L)$ represents the probabilities of finding points in the cells $\mathfrak{c}_i^{X_L}(L)$ or similarly $P(X_L)=P(\mathfrak{s}_i^{X_L}(L))$.
 Therefore, the Shannon's entropy of length-$L$ symbolic sequences, represented by $H(X_L)$ or $H(X_{-L})$, is calculated by

-So, if the "generating" property of the partition holds, entropies of length-$L$ trajectories along an order-1 partition space can be calculated by the measure of the cells in the higher-order partitions considered.
+So, if the "generating" property of the partition holds, entropies of length-$L$ trajectories along an order-1 partition space can be calculated by the measure of the cells encoding symbolic sequences of length 1 appearing in the higher order-$L$ partitions.
 This approach is specially oriented for analytical derivations based on the study of networks of coupled dynamical systems.
-Otherwise, in an experimental situation or when dealing with time-series coming from experiments or numerical simulations, one should calculate entropies considering the probabilities of different symbolic sequences observed along the order-1 partition.
+Otherwise, when dealing with time-series coming from experiments or numerical simulations, as it is the case of the present work, we calculate entropies considering the probabilities of length-$L$ symbolic sequences observed along the order-1 partition.
 So,

-where $\mathfrak{s}_i^{X_L}(L)$ represents a length-$L$ symbolic sequence, or if the partition is generating, the symbolic sequence that gives the name of a cell in an order-$L$ partition.